Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

-As before, we will work towards a coupling argument which translates probabilities for events on shallow topological minors to events on subgraphs.
-Starting at the bottom, we begin our investigation by proving an analogue of Lemma~\ref{lemma:no-dense-subgraph} for degree distributions that are scaled by a factor of~$\log^{\Theta(1)} n$.
+As before, we will work towards an argument which translates probabilities for events on shallow topological minors to events on subgraphs.
+Starting at the bottom, we begin by proving an analogue of Lemma~\ref{lemma:no-dense-subgraph} for degree distributions that are scaled by a factor of~$\plog{n}$.